lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 Catastrophic events, such as [2005 Katrina](https://en.wikipedia.org/wiki/Hurricane_Katrina)
 or [2008 Hurricane season](https://en.wikipedia.org/wiki/2008_Atlantic_hurricane_season),
-lead to large insured and uninsured property loss and number of injuries/deaths compared to other storm events (even within the same type).
+lead to large insured and uninsured property loss and number of injuries/deaths compared to other storm events even within the same event type.

 Here we try to predict the amount of property damage based on a few storm-related features, including (beginning) latitude,